Family proceedings court: Family panel

 Family panels are made up of magistrates elected by their local colleagues for this work on the basis of their aptitude and personal suitability (except in London where different arrangements exist).
 In addition to their special duties in the family proceedings court, members of the panel continue to serve in the ordinary magistrates’ court.
 Different arrangements for the selection of magistrates to sit in the family proceedings court are likely to be in place in 2006 after the Courts Act 2003 is fully implemented.

 Chairmen and deputy chairmen

 The panel appoints its own chairman.
 It also elects enough deputy court chairmen to ensure that family proceedings are always chaired by someone trained for this role.
 Different provision for chairmen will also be in place from 2006.

 Appeal from magistrates' court in family matters

 Provisions contained within the Access to Justice Act 1999 (Destination of Appeals) (Family Proceedings) Order 2009 s.4 insert s.111A into the Magistrates' Courts Act 1980.
 This section dictates that:

-"(1) This section applies in relation to family proceedings in a magistrates' court."

-"(2) Any person who was a party to any proceeding before the court, or is aggrieved by the order, determination or other proceeding of the court, may question the proceeding on the ground that it is wrong in law or is in excess of jurisdiction by appealing to a county court.”